 Corentin Tolisso // Lyon // 21 // Central Midfielder: Corentin Tolisso makes his first ever Talent Radar Team of the Week appearance after his good performance in Lyon’s comprehensive victory over Caen on Saturday.
 While Nabil Fekir may have stolen the limelight in terms of goals, both his first half goals were set up by none other than Tolisso.
 Having graduated from the B Team in 2013, Tolisso’s performances in Lyon colours have been promising but the 21 year-old will be looking to put in more such performances to earn and cement his place in the starting XI.

 Anwar El Ghazi // Ajax // 20 // Left Winger: The Ajax forward had a field day against ADO Den Haag, scoring twice and setting a goal up as well.
 El Ghazi has made it onto an earlier edition of the Team of the Week for a similarly mind blowing performance, and he repeated the trick this weekend.
 El Ghazi demonstrated some incisive attacking play, with his dribbling, passing and interplay making for a fine spectacle and as any decent guide to online sports betting will tell you, he’s more likely to score than not.
+And it’s not just him who’s a favourite for these betting apps, there are plenty out there.
+And like with any Sports betting or gambling site, researching your options is always a key to success.
+Knowing your players and their strengths and weaknesses is quite obviously necessary, and there is plenty of online material to do this.
 Read a detailed scout report on El Ghazi here.

 Nabil Fekir // Lyon // 22 // Striker: One of the best performing youngsters this past weekend was Lyon striker Nabil Fekir who had a near perfect game again Caen on Sunday.
 The Frenchman has been a regular in the Talent Radar Team of the Week feature last season and continued that trend.
 Fekir scored two goals before half time which put the game beyond the reach of Caen.
 He proceeded to bag a third right after the half time interval, sealing three points for his team.
 Having three goals on the score sheet wasn’t enough for him as he provided an assist for the fourth goal scored by Claudio Beauvue right before the final whistle.
 Read a detailed scout report on Nabil Fekir here.